leivanoe1011/home_finder_v2/README.md

 12. Parralax gives a scrolling reveal of background image.
 13. Use of z-index to layer sections appropriately.
 14. All fields are required to submit a contact form.
-15. E-mail validation is in place to make sure format is correct (I don’t think its working though ☹)
+15. E-mail validation is in place to make sure format is correct
 16. Date and Time scheduling is done through an enhanced CSS format.
 17. Footer includes a “Send E-mail” link that will automatically pull up users e-mail client and populate it with home finder return address.
 18. Entire web site is mobile responsive and produces side navigation as needed for mobile phones and tablets.